quitejonny/tangram-es/README.md

 You can also move the map with `w`, `a`, `s`, and `z`, zoom in and out with `-` and `=`, and quit with `q`.

+### Qt (currently only for Linux) ###
+To build for Qt you nned to build for Linux first.
+Building for Linux will generate the needed .a-files that the Qt project links agains (Yes, this is really ugly, but will be fixed later on in the project).

+To build the QtWidget based application just open the QtTangram.pro file in the folder qt/qttangram.

 ## debug ##

 To build in `RELEASE` or `DEBUG` run the following: